rcpch/digital-growth-charts-server/docs/about/acknowledgements.md

 ## Individual Acknowledgements

-* Dr Dan Leach for advice on MHRA Registration
+* Dr Dan Leach for advice on MHRA Medical Device Registration
-* Dr Charles van Lennep for the React Native client
+* Dr Charles van Lennep for many contributions to React code and building the React Native client